Pitshanger: Amenities

 Schooling also exists on Pitshanger Lane, with North Ealing Primary School located at one end of the Lane.
 The school is a comprehensive, co-education school for pupils up to the age of eleven.
 St. Gregory's R.C.
 School is also coeducational and located just off Pitshanger Lane.

 In May 2016, Pitshanger Lane was named London's best high street by The Great British High Street, and a plaque was unveiled.

 Transport

 The area is served by buses E2 and E9 and night bus N7.

+Politics

+Pitshanger is part of the Ealing North constituency for elections to the House of Commons of the United Kingdom.

+Pitshanger is part of the Pitshanger ward for elections to Ealing London Borough Council.